lenticularis39/t9/README.md

 from Plan 9 or more modern replacements written in a different language than C.
 To avoid breaking GNU compatibility, GNU versions of the replaced utilities are available with the `g` prefix.

+## History

+A predecessor of T9 is the lenticularis39/t2-ps3 repo, which was created to host a custom target of T2 SDE that would build correctly for the PS3.
+Fortunately that is no longer needed, since the quality of T2 SDE has improved significantly thanks to community efforts.

+There are still some areas which would benefit from improvement, some of these can be implemented in the main repository, but some of them can't, either because they require testing or because they bring major changes.
+For this kind of experiments T9 was created.